frustra/strayphotons/README.md

     <img src="https://assets.strayphotons.net/demos/d_flip_flop.png" alt="Laser-Based D-flip-flop" width="400" />

-- **Simple JSON-baased Scene Format** - Scenes in Stray Photons are defined using a human-readable (and writable) JSON format.
+- **Simple JSON-based Scene Format** - Scenes in Stray Photons are defined using a human-readable (and writable) JSON format.
 A scene defines a list of entity definitions, including support for templates and other scriptable prefabs such as tiling or wall generation.

     <img src="https://assets.strayphotons.net/demos/json_schema_completion.png" alt="JSON Schema Auto-completion" width="400" />